Strategic Moves Aim to Improve Mental Health Care Access for Youth

 McLean Hospital recently began relocating several of its youth programs.
 These moves are designed to help expand much-needed access to mental health services and enhance collaboration among our clinicians.

-According to Michael Macht-Greenberg, PhD, MPH, senior director of the Simches Center of Excellence in Child and Adolescent Psychiatry, patients, families, and staff will all benefit from these moves.
+According to Michael Macht-Greenberg, PhD, MPH, senior director of the Simches Division of Child and Adolescent Psychiatry, patients, families, and staff will all benefit from these moves.

 “We’re excited about being able to provide more care,” said Macht-Greenberg.
 “These are programs where we’ve been running waiting lists for a long time—anywhere from weeks to months of wait, depending on the program.
 That’s a hardship.
 That’s very difficult for the families and frankly, hard for the intake staff.”